lucianoayres/nino-cli/README.md

 -   `-prompt` : The prompt to send to the language model (required)
 -   `-url` : The host and port where the Ollama server is running (optional) **The default `localhost:11434` will be used if no url is passed.**

-If no prompt is provided, a default prompt will be sent.

 ### Example

 ```bash